fghaas/cephalocon2019-rbdmirror/markdown/one-two-way-mirroring.md

 # One-way and two-way mirroring

 <!-- Note -->
+In one-way mirroring, there’s `rbd-mirror` daemons in only one cluster.

 In two-way mirroring, we have two separate Ceph clusters, **each** with an `rbd-mirror` daemon of its own, and the ability to replicate either in one direction, or the other.